NYULibraries/sdr-documentation/accessioning-workflow.md

 ##  9. Enable layers on GeoServer

 GeoServer can be interacted with through a web-interface, or a REST HTTP API.
-We will document both methods below, but it is recommended to update or "turn on" layers in batch using the REST API.
+We will document both methods, but it is recommended to update or "turn on" layers in batch using the REST API.
 First, though, it helps to understand the architecture of NYU's GeoServers.

 #### Fundamental layout of NYU's GeoServer implementation